mijaelsaban/laravel_testing_2/README.md

 To run tests in case of using php storm stop the containers `docker-compose stop` and then go to settings>test frameworks and set the CLI INTERPRETER to php-fpm service.

-Then set the lifecycle to connect to existing container _(docker-compose exec)_.
+Then set the lifecycle to connect to existing container _(docker-compose exec)_. and the restart the container.

 <hr>